 Says Anne Boddington, Dean of Faculty of Arts, University of Brighton: “This Competition and Philippa’s commitment have provided us with an important nudge to think differently about some of the most important immediate and future challenges.
 Our students have produced some very thoughtful sophisticated and high quality work.”

 Winner Xenia Moseley took inspiration from her own family history to design a Family Tree card game which allows people to discover and remember the person behind the name.

 Runner up, Florence Pike, on the other hand, was horrified by her research that suggested that as many as one million people over the age of 65 say they are often or always lonely.
 Finding that neighbours in particular can play a crucial role in providing a source of companionship for the elderly, Florence’s products “Tea for Two” and “The Swivel Hatch” transform the garden fence from a barrier to a meeting point by creating an ad hoc tea tray.

-The competition received entries from two year groups of Product Design and 3D Design students at the University of Brighton and was coordinated by tutor Gareth Neal and judged by Anne Boddington, Dean of the Faculty of Arts at the University of Brighton; Philippa Aldrich, founder of The Future Perfect Company; Gretel Jones, senior consumer markets policy adviser at Age UK; and Richard Child, Technical Director of Hymid R&D.
+The competition received entries from two year groups of Product Design and 3D Design students at the University of Brighton and was coordinated by tutor Gareth Neal and judged by Anne Boddington, Dean of the dating app for country guys; Philippa Aldrich, founder of dating conroe tx; Gretel Jones, senior consumer markets policy adviser at Age UK; and Richard Child, Technical Director of Hymid R&D.

 Other entries included a memory decanter which uses QR codes to access family photographs, an eccentric carrier which incorporates a gyroscope into a playful carrying tray, a face recognition device for people suffering from prosopagnosia (faceblindness), a coffee table which incorporates a foot massager and a lap garden for the bedbound.